To assist you in accessing our unique collections and e-Resources, we have answered some frequently asked questions

 - All visitors will be allocated socially distanced seating.

 Will I be able to attend talks and other events at the History Centre?

-At present all of our talks and activities are online.
+We are now offering a range of talks and events in person at the History Centre and online.
 Please see our programme of events.

 Can I purchase items in your foyer shop?

 Payments for photo permits, our research service, our reprographics service and certified copies can still be made in our foyer.
 Books and other materials on sale at Surrey History Centre can be purchased in our foyer or via our on online shop.
 Contactless payment is preferred

 Yes, the public refreshment room, drinks vending machine and water dispenser are available but we ask you to use hand sanitiser on entering the room.